 Fire managers at Saguaro National Park plan to conduct a prescribed burn on Mica Mountain in the Saguaro Wilderness of the Rincon Mountain District (Saguaro East) when conditions are favorable.
 The prescribed burn for Mica Bowl Units 3, 4 and 5 was originally planned for October 2018.
 However the area has recieved significant precipitation, so the project has been postponed until signficant drying occurs, likely sometime in the spring of 2019.

 The Mica Bowl Prescribed Burn area is divided into several burn units.
-Up to 623 acres may be treated with prescribed fire.
-Ignitions may continue for approximately five to seven days.
-Fire managers will only conduct the prescribed burn when environmental factors such as wind, temperature, and relative humidity are favorable.
+Up to 280 acres may be treated with prescribed fire.
+Ignitions may continue for approximately three to five days

-Smoke will be visible from Redington Pass, Benson, and Happy Valley.
-Due to the location of the burn on the highest peak of the Rincon Mountains, smoke may be visible at times from parts of the Tucson Basin.
+Due to the location of the burn on the highest peak of the Rincon Mountains, smoke will be visible from Tucson, Redington Pass, Benson, and Happy Valley during the prescribed burn.
 Smoke may temporarily drift downhill overnight in the Redington, Rincon Creek, and San Pedro River Valley drainages.

 Vegetation in the area is predominately ponderosa pine.
 Elevation in the area ranges from approximately 7,950 to 8,670 feet.
 Lightning-ignited fires have historically burned through the high elevation ponderosa pine forests of southeastern Arizona, but past fire suppression has created unnatural conditions with build-ups of downed trees and dense underbrush in many places.
 Fire managers use low to moderate intensity prescribed fires to maintain healthy forests in the Rincon Mountains and to prevent large intense wildfires.